 Alaskan Reindeer

-Price: $9,450 (including trophy fee, no size limit)
+(including trophy fee, no size limit)

-The Hunt Experience
+The Experience

 A controlled quota ensures the herd remains healthy and prevents overpopulation, preserving the islands' ecosystem.
-You'll be hunting a mature, old bull of exceptional size — a worthy quarry that presents both challenge and reward.
+You'll be pursuing a mature, old bull of exceptional size — a worthy quarry that presents both challenge and reward.

-Hunting Methods:
+Methods:

 Unique Advantages